Resignation Letter Due to Travelling Abroad (14 Samples)

 Keep a positive tone

 The first thing you should remember is to keep your letter positive.
-Since this is technically a formal document that counts as means of HR communication, you’ll want to make sure you’re staying positive.
-Complaints or criticism shouldn’t be included in a resignation letter as it’s not appropriate according to the situation.
+Since this is technically a formal document that counts as a means of HR communication, you’ll want to make sure you’re staying positive.
+Complaints or criticism shouldn’t be included in the letter, as it’s not appropriate according to the situation.
 Also, don’t forget that many employers will reach out to your previous places of employment before hiring you.
-This means that you’ll want to hand in the letter with enough notice time period available to leave on a positive note so that your previous employers can tell your incoming employer that you acted professionally.
+This means that you’ll want to hand in the letter with enough notice period available to leave on a positive note so that your previous employers can tell your incoming employer that you acted professionally.

 Be brief and direct

-It is essential for the resignation letter to be just a few paragraphs long.
+The letter needs to be just a few paragraphs long.
 You don’t want to waste a lot of your supervisor’s time by writing a lengthy letter.
 Instead, directly state that you are leaving and why.

 Use a formal language